Chetumal Province: Prior to Classic collapse

 The first settlements in Chetumal were established by Palaeo-indians before 8000 BC, during the Lithic Period of Mesoamerica.
-The first permanent settlements in Chetumal are believed to have been established by Mayan farmers from the Guatemalan highlands by 2000 BC, during the Archaic period of Mesoamerica.
-The first state or province encompassing Mayan settlements in Chetumal is presumed to have been formed by 100 AD, during the Late Preclassic period of Mesoamerica.
+The first permanent settlements in Chetumal are believed to have been established by Maya farmers from the Guatemalan highlands by 2000 BC, during the Archaic period of Mesoamerica.
+The first state or province encompassing Maya settlements in Chetumal is presumed to have been formed by 100 AD, during the Late Preclassic period of Mesoamerica.